 We will promote the well-being of student-athletes and provide opportunities for academic, athletic, and personal success.
 We will foster academic excellence, graduate student-athletes, support their development as citizens, and prepare them to be leaders.

 We will demonstrate integrity in all areas.
 We are dedicated to financial stability, rules compliance, diversity, and personal accountability.

 We are gracious competitors win, lose, or draw.
 We will conduct ourselves with dignity and show compassion to our opposition.
 We have high regard for truth and will manage our decisions in ethical ways.

 We will celebrate a climate of mutual respect, inclusiveness, and loyalty by recognizing contributions to our teams, our department, and the institution.

 We believe in a spirit of comprehensive excellence.
 We will strive for excellence in all we do.

 This is SMWC Athletics

-In 2000, women’s soccer entered the fold, the institution did not add another sport until equestrian and women’s golf in 2008.
+In 2000, women’s soccer entered the fold, the Institution did not add another scholarship sport until equestrian and women’s golf in 2008.
 In the following year, women’s cross country joined the mix.
 During 2015, the institution made history and announced it would become coeducational.

 Since 2015, one sport has been added each year beginning with volleyball in 2015, men’s golf in 2016, men’s cross country in 2017, and men’s soccer in 2018.
 For the 2019-20 calendar year, SMWC has added men’s and women’s track & field.